hypergonial/hikari-miru/docs/guides/migrating_from_v3.md

     client = miru.install(bot)
     ```

+If you need help with managing the client as state, check out the [new guide](./client_state.md) that discusses it.

 ## Decorated callbacks

 The ordering of arguments passed to decorated callbacks such as `@miru.button` has changed.
 They now take `Context` as their first argument and the respective item as the second.
 This is to improve consistency with other parts of the library.